kyma-project/busola/examples/wizard/README.md

 ## Overview

-The `wizard.yaml` example showcases the Busola's extensibility wizard for getting started guide with functions.
+The `wizard.yaml` example showcases the Busola extensibility wizard for getting started guide with functions.

 The `serverless-wizard.yaml` file consists of a ConfigMap that stores the information about the extensibility wizard configuration.